getsilt/ios-sdk/README.md

   ```
   self.present(vc, animated: true, completion: nil)
   ```
+### 3. The `onFinishedSiltVerification` func
-### 3. The `onFinishedSiltVerification` func that recovers the silt Id.
-Check the `SiltSDKExamples/ViewController.swift` for an example
+  The `onFinishedSiltVerification` func that recovers the silt Id.
+Check the `SiltSDKExamples/ViewController.swift` for an example.
   ```
   @objc func onFinishedSiltVerification(_ notification: Notification) {
           let siltUserId = notification.userInfo?["siltUserId"] as?
 String